 I'm still trying to piece together the whole story.

-The 2 surpising things about this bit of edible Herbage are that :-
+2 surprising things about this bit of edible Herbage are that :-

-1) It arrived over 2 years after the Adventures of Parsley was first shown. ie.pretty late in the day,even allowing for repeats.
+1. It's 1972 debut was over 2 years after the Adventures of Parsley was first shown. ie.pretty late in the day,even allowing for repeats.

 Although I suppose if they tasted good and kids' liked the look of them then the actual link to the series could've been almost coincidental.

-I mean,how many kids eat Kellog's Frosties because they think Tony the Tiger's Greeeeeat ?
+I mean,how many kids eat Kellogg's Frosties because they think Tony the Tiger's Greeeeeat ?

 And,judging by the 2 different examples pictured,I'd imagine that the product also remained basically the same apart from some packaging tweeks.But that's just a guess.

 In fact I've yet to find any evidence of what the chocolate actually looked like.